gurgunday/hasset/README.md

 ## Usage

-Running the following command will scan asset files found in the `roots` path(s) and replace their references with hashed versions in the `refs` path(s).
+Running the following command will scan asset files found in the `roots` path(s) and replace their references with hashed versions in the `refs` path(s):

 ```bash
 npx hasset --roots="path/to/scan/assets1/,path/to/scan/assets2/" --refs="views/path/to/append/hashes1/,views/path/to/append/hashes2/"